-Testimony of the wise men
+Testimony of the Wise Men

-Among those who accept 4 BC as the date of Herod’s death, many place Jesus’ birth at least two years before, in 6 BC or earlier (27).
+Among those who accept 5 or 4 BC as the date of Herod’s death, many place Jesus’ birth at least two years before, in 6 BC or earlier (30).
 The primary grounds for their choice is that when Herod sent out his men to slay the male children in Bethlehem and its environs, he specified all boys “from two years old and under” (Matthew 2:16).
 The age limit derived from his previous interview with the magi who came to Judea looking for a newborn king.
 They said that the coming of this king was announced by a star.
 Alarmed, Herod asked when the star appeared.
 Scripture does not preserve the magi's exact response, but assures us that it was the basis of Herod's decision to rid Bethlehem of all baby boys less than three years old.

 However, to infer from Herod's decree of slaughter that Jesus was already two years old when the magi visited Him requires three assumptions.

 1. The magi told the truth about when the star appeared.